 PATRICE LATRON / LOOK AT SCIENCES / SCIENCE PHOTO LIBRARY PATRICE LATRON / LOOK AT SCIENCES / SCIENCE PHOTO LIBRARY

 Synthetic diamond film production.
-Close-up of plasma inside a machine used to synthesise a synthetic diamond film for use in medical applications, such as radiotherapy dosimeters, and artificial retinas.
+Engineer with a machine used to synthesise a synthetic diamond film for use in medical applications, such as radiotherapy dosimeters, and artificial retinas.
 Diamond is the only known inert material that is also a semiconductor and it is this property that makes them suitable for use in and around the human body.
 A layer of silicon is placed in a chamber and a mixture of hydrogen and methane, heated using microwaves, is injected into it.
-This forms a plasma gas (seen here), which is deposited on a plate as a film.
+This forms a plasma gas, which is deposited on the substrate as a film.
 Photographed at CEA LIST, Paris, France.